Chart Color Schemes

 Kuranda hosts an older demographic, ranking in the top quartile nationwide

 Kuranda's median age of 47 years is notably higher than Rest of Qld's 41 and exceeds the national norm of 38.
-Compared to the Rest of Qld average, the 55-64 cohort is significantly over-represented in Kuranda at 17.7%, while the 25-34 age group is under-represented at 8.2%.
-This concentration of the 55-64 age group is well above the national average of 11.2%.
-Between 2021 and present, the 75 to 84 age group has grown from 6.0% to 7.0% of Kuranda's population.
-Conversely, the 35 to 44 age cohort has declined from 12.6% to 11.5%.
-Demographic projections suggest Kuranda's age profile will change significantly by 2041.
-The 25-34 age group is projected to expand by 159 people, from 416 to 576, a 38% increase.
-Conversely, the number of individuals in the 15-24 age range is expected to decrease.
+Compared to the Rest of Qld average, the 55-64 cohort is over-represented in Kuranda at 17.7%, while the 25-34 age group is under-represented at 8.2%.
+This concentration of the 55-64 age group is well above the national figure of 11.2%.
+Between 2021 and present, the 75 to 84 age group has increased from 6.0% to 7.0% of Kuranda's population.
+Conversely, the 35 to 44 age cohort has decreased from 12.6% to 11.5%.
+By 2041, demographic modeling suggests significant changes in Kuranda's age profile.
+The 25 to 34 age group is projected to expand by 159 people (38%), growing from 416 to 576.
+Conversely, the number of individuals in the 15 to 24 age range is expected to decrease.